Minimally Invasive Total Hip Replacement

 total hip replacement instead of a traditional procedure.
 A minimally invasive procedure

 uses a smaller incision than a traditional hip replacement.
 This may lead to less

 pain and decreased recovery time.
-It is not yet clear if the procedure leads to a
+It's not yet clear if the procedure leads to a greater

 In some cases, you may have other surgical options, like total hip resurfacing.
 Talk